-Assessment Task: Greater Than, Less Than, or Equal?
-(15 minutes)
+Assessment Task: Greater Than, Less Than, or Equal up to 10

-- Have students do the initial task, Greater Than, Less Than, or Equal?
-Individually in class a day or two before the formative assessment lesson.
-REMEMBER: You will give this same assessment again as a post-assessment.) - This will give you an opportunity to assess the work, and to find out the kinds of misconceptions students have with it.

-• You will be able to target your help more effectively in the follow-up lesson.
+- Have students do the initial task, Greater Than, Less Than, or Equal up to 10 individually in class a day or two before the formative assessment lesson.
+REMEMBER: You will give this same assessment again as a post-assessment.) - This will give you an opportunity to assess the work, and to find out the kinds of misconceptions students have with it. - You will be able to target your help more effectively in the follow-up lesson.
 Depending on your class you can have them do it all at once or in small teacher-led groups (they should still work individually.)

-Framing the pre-assessment: (10-15 minutes)
+Framing the pre-assessment: (10-15 minutes):

-Give each student a copy of the assessment task Greater Than, Less Than, or Equal? and read the directions.
-You may need to model one on the board.
+Give each student a copy of the assessment task "Greater Than, Less Than, or Equal to in Range up to 10.

+Display the directions below on the screen.